New to this blog?

 Oh baby, it burns...

 The cool, gentle extended spring we've been enjoying here in LA for the last few months came to an abrupt and sweaty end this week.
-Monday was nice, Tuesday a bit warmer, but by Wednesday the heat hammered down on this urban desert like a blacksmith beating on an anvil.
+Monday was nice, Tuesday a bit warmer, but by Wednesday the heat was beating down on this urban desert like a blacksmiths hammer.
 Thursday dawned hotter still, and by Friday it was simply brutal, as fat gray clouds laden with moisture hung low over the city, ratcheting the humidity up to East Coast levels.

 So much for the fabled “dry heat” of Southern California.